lukeod/vampiresurvivors-modding/networking-coherence-toolkit.md

 #### CoherenceSync
 - **Purpose**: Entity synchronization component for networked objects
 - **Key Properties**:
-  - `HasStateAuthority`: Can modify entity state
+  - `HasStateAuthority`: Can modify entity state (health, stats, position)
-  - `HasInputAuthority`: Can send input commands for entity
+  - `HasInputAuthority`: Can send input commands for entity control
   - `authorityTransferType`: How authority can be transferred (NotTransferable/Request/Stealing)
+  - **Note**: There is NO simple `HasAuthority` property - always use the specific type
 - **Key Methods**:
   - `RequestAuthority()`: Request authority over entity
   - `TransferAuthority()`: Transfer authority to another client